 Exactly.
 Exactly.
-So yeah, I think we’ve covered a lot of questions during this live.
+Yeah, I think we’ve covered a lot of questions during this live.
 If I can just throw in one last question?
 Is there anything that, if we aim this question towards businesses that want to start with video, that maybe it hasn’t worked so much with video before, is there any common mistakes that you have seen that businesses do that they should avoid?

 Avoid when starting with video in their marketing?
 A couple of mistakes.
 I think one is trying to make it all be perfect.
 And this is particularly for small business owners who they see these big creators and these big businesses have these highly produced videos and they think they need to be the same.

 Other people and try to do that.
 And it doesn’t come across the way it should be because they’re not being themselves.
 That’s the big mistake I see people make, they try to copy other people and they don’t be themselves.

 I think the other one is getting overwhelmed and getting upset when it doesn’t work out well is another mistake because I know I did that a lot in the very beginning.
 I used to have meltdowns, but I like to think I’ve evolved since then and I just accept it as part of business and as part of, you know, marketing and life that things will go wrong, things will go wrong and they won’t always go right.

 I think that’s a big mistake that people get caught there because they have a bad live stream and then they’ll never do it again.
 It’s like, well, no, I think you should try again.

 Yeah.
 Those are probably two of the biggest mistakes.
 And then the third one is probably when they first get started, they’re really excited and they’re really motivated and they go too hard and they burn out.